GBlanch/WorldQuant-University-Applied-DS-Lab/README.md

 	+ Developed and deployed a Dash web app architected in 3 layers (Business, Service and Presentation) where interactive scatter plots and barcharts were modified via sliders

 7. A/B Testing at WorldQuant University
-	+ Fetched synthetic data from a Mongo DB and performed data wrangling using pymongo querie
+	+ Fetched synthetic data from a Mongo DB and performed data wrangling using *pymongo* queries
-	+ Designed, built and developed an OOP class definitions containing the database attributes and ETL methods based on the experimental hypothesis
+	+ Designed, built and developed **OOP class definitions** containing the database attributes and ETL methods based on the experimental hypothesis
-	+ Performed cross-tabulation to the wrangled dataset in order to create a contingency table and obtain odds ratios
+	+ Performed **cross-tabulation** to the wrangled dataset in order to create a contingency table and obtain odds ratios
-	+ Designed and conducted a chi square test using statsmodels module and analyzed its results
+	+ Designed and conducted a chi square test using *statsmodels* module and analyzed its results
-	+ Built and launched an interactive and 3-tier decoupled web application to deploy and display barcharts and choropleth maps.
+	+ Built and launched an **interactive and 3-tier decoupled web application** to deploy and display barcharts and choropleth maps.
 The layer distribution and their OOP classes and functions were the following:
-	  + Database: customized MongoRepository class
+	  + Database: customized *MongoRepository* class
-	  + Business : GraphBuilder and StatsBuilder classes from statsmodels module
+	  + Business : *GraphBuilder* and *StatsBuilder* classes from *statsmodels* module
  	+ Design/Layout: Demographic, Experiments and Result sections with dropdowns and sliders

 8. Volatility forecasting in India
-	+ Applied Defensive programming when designing a function to access APIs through an URL and Requests
+	+ Applied **Defensive programming** when designing a function to access APIs through an URL and Requests
-	+ By means of Test Driven Development practices, built the following OOP classes:
+	+ By means of **Test Driven Development** practices, built the following OOP classes:
 	 	+ AlphaVantageAPI class, to fetch programmatically data from an API
 		+ SQLRepository class, to load and extract data into and from a SQLite database
 	+ Built a wrangling function to create a training Series for the GARCH model
 	+ Built and fit the GARCH model and evaluate its detailed summary and performace
 	+ Created a GarchModel class compound by methods for data wrangling, model training, prediction generation and model load/saving
-	+ Built a web API and launch the server by means of FastAPI and uvicorn, respectively
+	+ Built a web API and launch the server by means of *FastAPI* and *uvicorn*, respectively
 	+ Built data classes in order to forestall client-server communication errors
 	+ Created API paths for model fitting and predictions serving